danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ## service_account_token
 The token for the Cluster Admin service account.

-## worker_node_certificate_key
-The certificate key for use when joining the Kubernetes cluster.

 ## worker_node_private_addresses
 The private IP addresses of the worker nodes.